yousefkh2/productivity-manager/BREAK_BUDGET_FEATURE.md

 - Visual warnings help you stay on track

 ### Consequences
-- **Stay within budget**: Finish on time as planned
+- **Stay within budget**: Finish on time as planned ✅
-- **Exceed budget**: Every extra minute of pause delays your finish time
+- **Exceed budget**: Estimated finish time shifts forward minute-by-minute ⏱️
-- **No breaks left**: Clear warning that pauses now push back your schedule
+- **No breaks left**: Clear warning that every minute delays your schedule ⚠️

+The system provides **immediate feedback** by updating the estimated finish time in real-time, so you always know the true impact of taking breaks.

 ## Future Enhancements
-- Show projected new finish time when budget is exceeded
 - Break budget visualization in Analytics tab
 - Historical break usage trends over multiple days
-- Notifications when approaching break budget limit
+- Notifications when approaching break budget limit (80%, 90%, 100%)
 - Suggested break schedule to stay on track
+- "Recovery mode" suggestions when significantly behind schedule